Diffusion Disambiguation Models for Partial Label Learning: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{u}pervised learning has achieved remarkable accuracy in various classification tasks, but it typically requires large amounts of labeled data.
 Nonetheless, large-scale data annotation is often costly and labor-intensive, yet the labeled data often suffers from inherent inaccuracies stemming from either human mistakes or limitations in algorithmic labeling approaches.
-Additionally, research has shown that learning with ambiguous labels can cause models to overfit the noisy labels, reducing their generalization ability \cite{yao2018deep}.
-Therefore, it is essential to leverage \emph{partial label learning} (PLL) algorithms to effectively utilize cheap yet imperfect datasets for supervised learning tasks \cite{cour2011learning}\cite{wang2022partial}.
-PLL is a form of weakly supervised learning in which each training instance is associated with a set of possible labels, but only one of them represents the true label.
-PLL arises in many real-world scenarios such as image annotation (as shown in \cref{figA}), object detection, web mining, etc \cite{song2016optimized}\cite{hu2024pseudo}.
+Additionally, research has shown that learning with ambiguous labels can cause models to overfit the noisy labels, reducing their generalization ability \cite{chen2024unm}.
+Therefore, it is essential to leverage \emph{partial label learning} (PLL) algorithms to effectively utilize cheap yet imperfect datasets for supervised learning tasks \cite{wang2022partial}.
+PLL is a form of weakly supervised learning in which each training instance is associated with a set of candidate labels, but only one of them represents the true label.
+PLL arises in many real-world scenarios such as image annotation (as shown in \cref{fig1}), object detection, web mining, etc \cite{xu2022multi}\cite{6381412}\cite{lu2025partial}.
 In such scenarios, the primary difficulty lies in accurately pinpointing the ground-truth label from the set of candidate labels.
+In this respect, related studies on noisy-label learning suggest that progressively correcting unreliable supervision can improve training robustness \cite{wang2022reflective}.
+However, PLL is fundamentally different from noisy-label learning, because it requires selecting the true label from multiple candidate labels rather than correcting a single corrupted annotation.